PS Alexander Hamilton: History

 The Hudson River Day Line used Alexander Hamilton to transport passengers along the Hudson River between New York City and Albany, New York.
 In her later years, the run was shortened to a turnaround in Poughkeepsie.
-The steamer was built by the Bethlehem Shipbuilding Corporation in 1924.
+The steamer was built by Bethlehem Sparrows Point Shipyard, Sparrows Point, Maryland, in 1924.
 The steamer operated from 1924 to 1971, first running with other Day Line Steamers, including the Peter Stuyvesant until the 1960s, when the company was purchased by the Circle Line, and became a one boat operation.
 She was over 300 feet in length and was built to handle more than 3,000 passengers.
 Her replacement was the passenger vessel Dayliner, which took over the run.
 Alexander Hamilton spent time at the South Street Seaport and Brooklyn Navy Yard before being moved to Atlantic Highlands, New Jersey.
 In 1977, the Alexander Hamilton was moved to a temporary berth along the east side of the Navy pier in Middletown Township.
 During a storm, she caught fire and sank next to the pier on November 8, 1977.